EqualityAI/Checklist/Methodology README.md

 |Aequitas                                        |False Positives/Group Size parity |Neither       |Neither    |
 |Aequitas                                        |False Negatives/Group Size parity |Neither       |Neither    |

-## Transparency <a name="transparency"></a>
-### Introduction <a name="introduction_t"></a>
-Transparency in AI means that the development and output of an AI model are both clearly communicated.
-Transparency is essential in creating reassurance, building trust, and retaining the confidence of all stakeholders involved with or impacted by AI models.<sup>10</sup> This is increasingly important as the consequences of AI algorithms become more prevalent.

-Transparency is required throughout development.
-Developers must explain how the data relate to the population, the model design and development, and model evaluation and validation.
-Without transparency at these levels, the reproducibility, generalizability and interpretability of a proposed model is flawed.<sup>10-13</sup>

-### Methodology <a name="methodology_t"></a>
-We developed the Responsible AI Checklist to implement the MINimum Information for Medical AI Reporting (MINIMAR) standard.
-MINIMAR an ongoing initiative to create minimal reporting standards that facilitate the transparent dissemination of algorithms across healthcare systems.
-We applied these standards in the checklist sections: “Acquire & Explore Data”, “Data bias scanner”, “Architect & train”, and “Staged deployment”.
-The use of this standard addresses potential biases and unintended consequences of AI algorithms.<sup>10</sup> Reporting standards including CONSORT, SPIRIT, and TRIPOD-ML are also extending their checklists to include an ML or AI component, and we look forward to their development and impact.<sup>10,14</sup>

 ## Bias detection <a name="bias-detection"></a>
 ### Introduction <a name="introduction_b"></a>